 Introducing Zero to Pitch

-I created Zero to Pitch, available as a livestream online workshop or online course, so you don’t have to experience the pain I went through raising money.
+I created Zero to Pitch so you don’t have to experience the pain I went through raising money.

 Zero to Pitch is based on my experience successfully raising over $100,000,000 in venture capital and private equity funding.
-Zero to Pitch is also based on my experience helping CEOs with validated business ideas raise rounds between $50,000 and $25,000,000.
+Zero to Pitch is also based on my experience helping CEOs raise rounds between $50,000 and $150,000,000.

 Zero To Pitch is designed to provide you with the techniques and skills you will need to effectively pitch your company to prospective investors.
-Zero To Pitch culminates in a pitch day where you will get the chance to pitch your company to me, and you will get feedback on your pitch from me.
+In Zero To Pitch you will pitch your company to me, and you will get feedback on your pitch from me multiple times.

 You’ll learn how to prepare and present your pitch deck the right way: